Javascript is not enabled.

 Transportation

-Train travel: Amtrak trains will continue running as usual.
+Train travel: Amtrak trains run as usual.
 Although federally owned, Amtrak is chartered as a private corporation and not subject to a government shutdown.
-During the 2018–2019 shutdown, Amtrak service was not affected.

-Passports: The U.S. State Department will continue to issue and renew passports and visas.
+Passports: The U.S. State Department continues to issue and renew passports and visas.
 Routine passport applications can be completed at most post offices, which remain open during a government shutdown.
-However, passport offices located in federal buildings may be closed, so it is a good idea to check before visiting one.
+However, passport offices located in federal buildings may be closed.

 Food safety

-Meat, poultry, eggs and various species of catfish that are processed at nearly 7,100 commercial facilities in the U.S. will continue to be inspected by the U.S. Department of Agriculture’s Food Safety and Inspection Service.
-It’s not clear how other food-processing facilities — such as cereal makers, ice cream plants and cheese factories — will be affected.
-During the 2018–2019 shutdown, routine Food and Drug Administration (FDA) inspections were initially stopped.
-Some were later restored.
+Meat, poultry, eggs and various species of catfish processed at nearly 7,100 commercial facilities in the U.S. continue to be inspected by the U.S. Department of Agriculture’s Food Safety and Inspection Service.
+It’s not clear how other food-processing facilities — such as cereal makers, ice cream plants and cheese factories — are affected.

 Drug safety

-The FDA will continue to approve medications, inspect drug-manufacturing facilities and regulate tobacco products, as these functions are paid for by user fees.
-It will also continue to address imminent threats to human health or life, including outbreaks of foodborne illness and infectious diseases, product recalls and drug shortages.
+The FDA continues to approve medications, inspect drug-manufacturing facilities and regulate tobacco products during a shutdown, as these functions are funded by user fees.
+It remains able to address imminent threats to human health or life, including outbreaks of foodborne illness and infectious diseases, product recalls and drug shortages.

 Nutrition